jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 .. image:: ../images/screenshot_08.png

 Next click on the ``Creator / Artist`` field's ``Auto`` button.
+(Some software calls this field "author" or "byline".)
 Now Photini will ask for the name of the creator.
 Edit the name if required, then click ``OK``.